ApiGen/ApiGen/README.md

 ```

 This is required because we have moved from a temporary PEAR repository to a definitive one.
 So this change will be required only if you have installed ApiGen and TokenReflection library from the ```pear.kukulich.cz``` repository.

+### Standalone package ###

+Using the standalone package is even easier than using the PEAR installer but it does not handle updates automatically.

+To download the actual release visit the [Downloads section](https://github.com/apigen/apigen/downloads).
+There you find separate packages for each release in two formats - zip and tar.gz.
+These packages are prepared by the ApiGen team and are truly standalone; they contain all required libraries in appropriate versions.
+You just need to extract the contents of an archive and you can start using ApiGen.

+### GitHub built archive ###

+GitHub allows you to download any repository as a zip or tar.gz archive.
+You can use this feature to download an archive with the current version of ApiGen.
+However this approach has one disadvantage.
+Such archive (in contrast to the standalone packages) does not contain required libraries.
+They are included as git submodules in the repository and GitHub simply ignores them when generating the archive.
+It means that you will have to obtain required libraries manually.

+### Cloning the repository ###

+The last way how to install ApiGen is simply to clone our repository.
+If you do so, remember to fetch and rebase to get new versions and do not forget to update submodules in the libs directory.

 ## Usage ##